Parliament of 1327: Recall of parliament

 When recalled, parliament returned to its usual business, and heard a large number (42) of petitions from the community.
 These not only included the political—and often lengthy—petitions related directly to the deposition, but a similar number coming from the clergy and the City of London.
 This was the greatest number of petitions to have been submitted by the Commons in the history of parliament.
-Their requests ranged from confirmation of the acts against the Despensers and those in favour of Thomas of Lancaster, to the reconfirmation of the Magna Carta.
+Their requests ranged from confirmation of the acts against the Despensers and those in favour of Thomas of Lancaster, to the reconfirmation of Magna Carta.
 There were ecclesiastical petitions, and those from the shires dealt mainly in annulling debts and amercements of both individuals and towns.
 There were numerous requests for the King's grace, for example, overturning perceived false judgements in local courts and concerns for law and order in the localities generally.
 Restoring law and order was a priority of the new regime, as Edward II's reign had foundered on his inability to do so, and his failure then used to depose him.
 The principle behind Edward's deposition was, supposedly, to redress such wrongs his reign had caused.
 One petition requested members of the Commons be authorised to take written confirmation of their petition and its concomitant answer to their localities, while another protested against corrupt local royal officials.
 This eventually resulted in a proclamation in 1330 instructing individuals who had cause of complaint or need of redress from such should attend the approaching parliament.